kevinoid/appveyor-swagger/README.md

 ## Implementation Notes

+### Versioning

+The AppVeyor REST API does not provide any public versioning scheme that I am aware of.
+Since versioning is necessary, both in the OpenAPI specification file and in the npm package, the following versioning scheme is adopted:

+* **Major Version** is kept at 0.
+This is both to signal that the API is unstable (via [semver rules](http://semver.org/spec/v2.0.0.html#semantic-versioning-specification-semver)) and to allow any numbering which may be introduced by AppVeyor to compare as later than these unnumbered releases.
+* **Minor Version** is the REST API date as YYYYMMDD.
+This denotes the version of the AppVeyor REST API being described which is easy to read and reason about.
+Changes to this number may reflect incompatible changes to the API.
+* **Patch Version** is the serial number of the OpenAPI/Swagger description for the minor date.
+It resets to 0 each time the minor version is changed and is incremented by 1 for each published version.
+Although it does not represent a change in the REST API, it is likely to reflect a change in the generated/validation API of software using the specification.
+Software using this specification should *expect API changes even when the patch version changes* and should not be depended upon such versions without testing.

 ### Schema Names

 The schema names used in the definition are based on the names returned in the